willfurnass/sheffield_hpc/sharc/software/apps/pytorch.rst

 As PyTorch and all its dependencies are written in Python, it can be installed locally in your home directory.
 The use of Anaconda (:ref:`sharc-python-conda`) is recommended as it is able to create a virtual environment in your home directory, allowing the installation of new Python packages without admin permission.

-This software and documentation is maintained by the `RSES group <https://rse.shef.ac.uk/>`_ and `GPUComputing@Sheffield <http://gpucomputing.shef.ac.uk/>`_.
-For feature requests or if you encounter any problems, please raise an issue on the `GPU Computing repository <https://github.com/RSE-Sheffield/GPUComputing/issues>`_.

 Installation in Home Directory
 ------------------------------